Gigadrive/mcskinhistory-wiki/pages/en.md

 Welcome to the **MCSkinHistory Help Section**.
 This is an open-source knowledge base with a wide range of information all about MCSkinHistory, an automatic database for Minecraft players, servers, skins, capes and more.

+This help section is open-source, meaning anybody can contribute.
+You can suggest improvements, report issues or write articles at the [GitHub repository](https://github.com/Gigadrive/mcskinhistory-wiki).

 <contentblock-grid>

 <contentblock>